 I actually dug out one of my old Ghoul tapes recently, and it featured the episode right before 9/11, and what appeared to be the first one after.
 The first one was normal enough, but then the one after, where there’s the appropriate tributes and shows of solidarity during the commercials, it was and is heartbreaking.
 How quickly things can change.

 It was in that post-9/11 world that the “Ghoul Power Good Morning Breakfast Club” experiment began.
-On October 8, 2001 to be exact, when the show was moved to 1 AM Monday mornings.
+On October 8, 2001 to be exact, after the show moved to 1 AM Monday mornings the week prior.
 Technically a worse slot, though my circumstances didn’t really change one way or the other; I still couldn’t stay up to watch it.
 The movie was Street Crimes, a low budget action flick from PM Entertainment and starring Dennis Farina that was a good example of what made up a good chunk of The Ghoul’s fare during that time period.
 It actually worked pretty well with the show – though I suppose your viewpoint on that would largely depend on how tolerant you are of “B” action flicks in the first place.

 (The final “Sunday era” broadcast was on September 2, 2002 with House on Haunted Hill; one of those “old style” Ghoul shows, loaded up with drop-ins and host segments.
 When he resurfaced in this new, uber-late time slot, the movie was 1996’s Yesterday’s Target.)